-We anticipate that the next valuation we perform for Contra Costa CCD will be a full valuation with a measurement date of June 30, 2025 which will be used for the fiscal year ending June 30, 2025.
+We anticipate that the next valuation we perform for Contra Costa CCD will be a roll-forward valuation with a measurement date of June 30, 2026 which will be used for the fiscal year ending June 30, 2026.
+Please let us know if Contra Costa CCD would like to discuss whether another full valuation would be preferable based on any of the examples listed above.